JKozma81/Teamtreehouse-techdegree-project-06/README.md

  - Replaced the font with two new one
  - Added new colors
  - Added new background color
- - Added a little bit of text shadow
  - Added a little bit of opacity and scaling on hover
  - Added a logo and copyright text to the sidebar